Educator Resources

 LibriVox – This site offers public domain audiobooks recorded by volunteers for free use on any relevant device.
 Like Project Gutenberg, they tend to be works published before 1924.

 Vermont Humanities Council: Vermont Humanities seeks to engage all Vermonters in the world of ideas, foster a culture of thoughtfulness, and inspire a lifelong love of reading and learning.
-Their online offerings include lectures, podcasts, book discussions and their Fall Conference: Democracy 20/20.
+Their online offerings include lectures, podcasts, book discussions and conferences.

 Library of Congress: Find Library of Congress lesson plans and more that meet Common Core standards, state content standards, and the standards of national organizations.